HyperGAN/HyperGAN/README.md

 HyperGAN is built to be resilient to all types of unclean data.
 If your images are too large you have the choice of `--crop`, `--random_crop`, or `--resize`

 `--crop` first resizes to include as much as the image as possible(center cropped).

+## Features

+A list of features in the 1.0 release:

+* API
+* CLI
+* Viewer - an electron app to explore and create models
+* Cross platform - Windows, OSX, Linux
+* Inference - Add AI content generation to your project
+* Training - Train custom models using accelerated parallel training backends
+* Sharing - Share built models with each other.
+Use them in python projects as hypergan models, or in any project as onxx models
+* Customizable - Define custom architectures in the json, or replace any component with your own pytorch creation
+* Data - Built to work on unclean data and multiple data types
+* Unsupervised learning
+* Unsupervised alignment - Align one distribution to another or discover new novel distributions.
+* Transfer learning
+* Online learning

 ## Showcase